x89cyber/x89pwn/README.md

 #### rop_stub_VirtualProtect(vp_addr=0x60606060, lpAddress=0x61616161, dwSize=0xffffffff, flNewProtect=0xffffffc0, lpflOldProtect=0x65656565)
 Return the VirtualProtect API stub for DEP bypass using ROP.

     Attributes:
     vp_addr: VirtualProtect address
-  lbAddress: ShellCode address
+    lpAddress: ShellCode address
     dwSize: default to -0x01
     flNewProtect: default to -0x40
     lpflOldProtect: DWORD pointer to writable memory

 #### rop_stub_WriteProcessMemory(wpm_addr, code_cave_addr, dword_addr)
 Return the WriteProcessMemory API stub for DEP bypass using ROP.

     Attributes:
     wpm_addr: address of WriteProcessMemory function
     code_cave_addr: address of the code cave to write shellcode to
     dword_addr: address of a location the number of bytes written can be written to